Jennifer Lawrence reported hurt by flying glass on movie set

-LOS ANGELES, Feb 5 (Reuters) - Oscar winner Jennifer Lawrence was hit near the eye by flying glass while filming her new movie in Boston, celebrity website TMZ and the Boston Globe reported on Friday.
+LOS ANGELES, Feb 5: Oscar winner Jennifer Lawrence was hit near the eye by flying glass while filming her new movie in Boston, celebrity website TMZ and the Boston Globe reported on Friday.

 The Boston Globe said the extent of the injury was unclear in the accident that happened after midnight on Thursday.
 Citing two sources close to the production, the newspaper said Lawrence was holding her face when paramedics arrived and that filming was halted on Friday.